RevenueCat/purchases-ios/Sources/DocCDocumentation/DocCDocumentation.docc/V5_API_Migration_guide.md

 ## StoreKit 2

-> Important: When upgrading to v5, you **must** configure your [In-App Purchase Key](/service-credentials/itunesconnect-app-specific-shared-secret/in-app-purchase-key-configuration) in the RevenueCat dashboard. **Purchases will fail if the key is not configured**.
+> Warning: When upgrading to v5, you **must** configure your [In-App Purchase Key](/service-credentials/itunesconnect-app-specific-shared-secret/in-app-purchase-key-configuration) in the RevenueCat dashboard. **Purchases will fail if the key is not configured**.

 Version 5.0 of the RevenueCat SDK enables full StoreKit 2 flow on the SDK and the RevenueCat backend by default.